Tropical Storm Isaias spawns deadly tornadoes, causes 'life-threatening' flooding along East Coast

 The storm made landfall in North Carolina

-At least two people were killed as Tropical Storm Isaias spawned tornadoes and dumped flooding rains as it roared up the East Coast on Tuesday after the storm made landfall in North Carolina.
+At least four people were killed as Tropical Storm Isaias spawned tornadoes, downed trees, and dumped flooding rains as it roared up the East Coast on Tuesday after the storm made landfall in North Carolina.

-As of 12 p.m..
-EDT, U.S. National Hurricane Center (NHC) in Miami said the storm now has maximum sustained winds of 70 mph -- just 4 mph shy of officially being a hurricane -- and is located about 55 miles west-southwest of Philadelphia.
-Isaias is moving north-northeast at 35 mph.
+As of 3 p.m.
+EDT, U.S. National Hurricane Center (NHC) in Miami said the storm now has maximum sustained winds of 65 mph -- 9 mph shy of officially being a hurricane -- and is located about 60 miles west of New York City.
+Isaias is moving north-northeast at 40 mph.

-"Strong winds ... heavy rainfall ... and tornadoes occurring over southern New Jersey and southeastern Pennsylvania will continue to spread northward along the Mid-Atlantic coast this afternoon," the NHC said.
+"Strong and damaging winds will continue to spread northward across the New York City metropolitan area, including eastern Long Island and southern New England, that could knock down trees and power lines," the NHC said.

 ISAIAS BRINGS TORNADO, FLASH FLOODING THREAT TO MILLIONS AFTER NORTH CAROLINA LANDFALL SPARKS FIRES, KNOCKS OUT POWER

-Nearly 12 hours after coming ashore in North Carolina, the storm was causing vast amounts of destruction hundreds of miles north into the New York City metro area.
+Over 12 hours after coming ashore in North Carolina, the storm was causing vast amounts of destruction hundreds of miles north into the New York City metro area.

-Two people died and about 20 were injured after a tornado “totally demolished” several mobile homes in Windsor, N.C., said Juan Vaughan II, county manager for Bertie County.
+Two people died and about 20 were injured after one of the tornadoes spawned by the storm “totally demolished” several mobile homes in Windsor, N.C., according to Juan Vaughan II, county manager for Bertie County.
 Three people were unaccounted for, authorities said.

 "We’re still in active searches going on right now,” Vaughan said.
 “We really want to make sure everyone is found safe as soon as possible.”